Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister

 {

 }

-{ We introduce a new, algebraic method to construct duality functions for integrable dynamic models.
-This method will be implemented on dynamic stochastic higher spin vertex models, where we prove the duality functions between the dynamic stochastic higher spin vertex models and non dynamic stochastic higher spin vertex models are the \( _3 \varphi_2\) functions.
-A degeneration of these duality functions is dual $q$--Krawtchouk polynomials, which agree with orthogonal polynomial dualities between ASEP and dynamic ASEP of Groenevelt--Wagenaar \cite{groenevelt2023generalized}. }
+{ We introduce a new algebraic method to construct duality functions for integrable dynamic models.
+This method will be implemented on dynamic stochastic higher spin vertex models, where we prove that the resulting duality functions between the dynamic stochastic higher spin vertex models and non-dynamic stochastic higher spin vertex models are the \( {}_3 \varphi_2\) functions.
+A degeneration of these duality functions is dual $q$-Krawtchouk polynomials, which agree with the orthogonal polynomial dualities of Groenevelt–Wagenaar \cite{groenevelt2023generalized} between dynamic ASEP and ASEP. }

-{ The method involves using the universal twister of \(U_q(sl_2)\), viewed as a quasi--triangular, quasi--$^*$--Hopf algebra.
-The algebraic method is presented very generally and is expected to produce duality functions for other dynamic integrable models. }
+{ The method relies on the universal twister of \(U_q(\mathfrak{sl}_2)\), regarded as a quasi-triangular quasi-Hopf algebra.
+Since the algebraic construction is formulated in a general setting, it is expected to produce duality functions for many other dynamic integrable models as well.

-{ As an application of the duality, we prove that the asymptotic fluctuations of the dynamic stochastic six vertex model with step initial conditions are governed by the Tracy--Widom distribution. }